Kirinari is a centre for learning embracing diversity and offering an inclusive education for students with high support needs

 Alternative Learning Environments and Tools

-Large screens in all learning spaces allow students to easily share work with a 1 to 1 device ratio.
-Technology in the centre is viewed as a tool, but just one of many.
+Large screens in all learning spaces allow students to easily share work.
+Each student has access to an appropriate learning device and technology in the centre is viewed as a tool, but just one of many.
 An X Box in a shared zone provides opportunities for students to develop their social skills such as communication and turn taking, in addition to gross motor skills.

 Students have access to a large and vibrant outdoor learning area.
 Complete with kitchen garden and water feature, the space also boasts a trampoline mat.
 Students are welcome to come and go in this space as they need to, with access to the water and trampoline often serving a therapeutic purpose for students.

-Kirinari does not operate in isolation from the college and strives to provide opportunities for students to have access to mainstream schooling where appropriate.
-Students share the facilities in small supervised numbers, encouraging friendships to spring up and widening the social circle of students attending the centre.
+Kirinari is part of the community of Xavier Catholic College Llandilo and strives to provide opportunities for students to participate in shared experiences where appropriate.
+Students share the facilities in small supervised numbers, encouraging friendships to spring up and widening the social circle of Kirinari students.

-Centre staff are constantly assessing situations where students can participate in the mainstream in ways such as but not limited to:
+Centre staff are constantly assessing situations where students can participate such as but not limited to: